-I love buying gifts for my friends and family, but I normally have a tiny budget.
-This is where purchasing things ahead of time comes in handy.
-There’s nothing better than getting friends gifts that they love while knowing you spent only $5 on them instead of $35!
+I love buying holiday gifts for my friends and family, but I normally have a tiny budget.
+This is where purchasing presents ahead of time comes in handy.
+There’s nothing better than getting friends gifts that they’ll love while saving money.

 A gift doesn’t have to be expensive to be meaningful.
-If you spend a lot of time thinking about a person, you will be able to find something they will really love.
+If you spend a lot of time thinking about a person, you may be able to find something they will really love at an affordable price.
 We can feel pressured to buy certain things or spend lots of money on gifts.
 But it doesn’t have to be that way.

-A thoughtful gift — even something you make yourself — can mean so much to a real friend, even if you don’t spend much actual money.
+A thoughtful gift — perhaps something you make yourself — can mean so much to a real friend, even if you don’t spend much actual money.

-Here are 10 holiday shopping tips to help you be a smart gift buyer:
+Here are 10 additional holiday shopping tips to help you be a smart gift buyer:

 1. Check Clearance Sections

 Always check the sale section of your favorite stores.
 One of my favorite finds was in the clearance section at Office Max.
-It's not really the first place you think of when buying a present for your best friend, right?
-But it was offering a huge selection of Smash books that were all at least 60 percent off.
+It’s not really the first place you think of when buying a present for your best friends, right?
+But it was offering a huge selection of books and journals that were all at least 60 percent off.

-I know most of my friends enjoy keeping a journal or scrapbook, so I bought several of them along with other decorations.
-I got so much cute stuff!
-This was a few years ago, and I'm still giving them to friends.
+I know most of my friends enjoy keeping a scrapbook, so I bought several of them along with other decorations.
+As a consequence of buying in bulk, I still have a few journals lying around I can give to other friends as gifts.

-I’m the first to understand that buying your friend a second-hand present isn't ideal, but keep an open mind and don’t miss out on any awesome savings you could get during your next visit to a thrift shop.
-Often, the clothes are brand new and still have the tags on them.
+I’m the first to understand that buying your friend a secondhand present isn’t ideal, but keep an open mind and don’t miss out on any awesome savings you could get during your next visit to a thrift shop.
+Sometimes, the clothes are brand-new and still have the tags on them.

-No one ever has to know — unless you want to brag about paying 35 cents for the awesome new shirt you got your BFF for her birthday.
-Garage sales are also a great place to look for brand new things!
+No one ever has to know you bought it secondhand, unless you want to brag about paying 35 cents for the awesome new shirt you got your BFF for her birthday.
+Garage or yard sales are also great places to look for unlikely gifts.

 3. Find Affordable Home Decor

-If, like me, you and your friends are still renting, you probably don’t have the time, inclination, or funds to decorate your temporary abodes.
-While taste may factor into it, consider niche stuff that your friends are into.
+If you and your friends are renting, you probably don’t have the time, inclination, or funds to decorate your abodes.
+Though taste may factor into it, consider niche stuff that your friends are into.

 Does your best friend love Star Wars?
-You can find some amazing cheap artwork on Tumblr, Etsy, or Instagram that your friend will go gaga over.
-Buy it, slap it in a frame, and you’ve just given the most thoughtful, personalized gift.
-And you’re supporting artists, so it’s a win-win.
+You can find some amazing affordable artwork on Tumblr, Etsy, or Instagram that they will go gaga over.
+Buy it, slap it in a frame, and you’ve just given a thoughtful, personalized gift.
+And you’re supporting small artists, so it’s a win-win.

 4. Make a Scrapbook

-It costs a couple of bucks from the local arts and crafts store, and maybe a few dollars in printing, but there’s nothing more meaningful — or cost-effective — than scrapbooking.
+It costs a couple of bucks from the local craft store, and maybe a few dollars in printing, but there are few things more meaningful — or cost-effective — than scrapbooking.

-Grab that ticket stub from the first movie you saw together that you hung onto for some reason, add references to their favorite TV shows and films, plus some candid photos of you together, and boom!
-A gift that you can prepare months in advance of the holiday season.
+Grab that ticket stub from the first movie you saw together that you kept for some reason, add references to your shared favorite TV shows and films, plus some candid photos of you together, and voilà — a gift that you can prepare months in advance of the holiday season.

-You might have some of the ingredients at home already, and following a recipe to create something from scratch is the most wholesome feeling.
+You might have some of the ingredients at home already, and following a recipe to create something from scratch is quite a wholesome feeling.

-Not to mention, you'll get to enjoy delicious treats together once it’s done!
+Not to mention, you’ll get to enjoy delicious treats together once the baking is done!

-Hit up stores like Flying Tiger or Target and build a basket of random crap as your gift.
+Hit up stores like Flying Tiger or Target and build a basket of random tchotchkes as your gift.
 Stationery, novelty egg holders, kitschy homeware, all snuggled together in a wicker basket of joy that anyone will surely love.
 Who doesn’t love affordable knickknacks?

 7. Make Mix CDs or Playlists

 You’ll have to know your audience very well to take advantage of this holiday shopping tip.
-Picking songs that you enjoy, but that your gift recipient will like, too, is a challenge — that’s why there’s so much meaning to it.
-And if the recipient doesn’t have a CD player, make up a playlist on Spotify.
+Picking songs that you enjoy, but that your gift recipient will like, too, is a challenge.
+That’s why there’s so much meaning to it.
+And if the recipient doesn’t have a CD player, create a playlist on Spotify.
 It’s the thought that counts, right?
-Especially if each song title spells out a message!

 Accelerate Your Savings With an Online CD Account — Apply Here >>